 All of them.
-Facebook is the only social media platform that you need to be on no matter what field your business is in.
+Facebook is the only social media marketing platform that you need to be on no matter what field your business is in.
 We at Wishpond have, over the past year or so, taken an in-depth look at Facebook for different industries.
-Check out the Facebook section of the Wishpond blog for how-to’s for both B2B companies and B2C.
-And if you’re just wondering about how to generate more Facebook Likes for your business, check out our comprehensive guide.
+If you’re just wondering about how to generate more Facebook Likes for your business, check out our comprehensive guide.

 4 Top Tip(s):

-Despite being, arguably, the second-most recognized platform out there, Twitter is fourth in usage
+- Despite being arguably the second-most recognized social media marketing platform out there, Twitter is fourth in usage

 A great part of Twitter for business is that its users have a higher tendency to Follow brands there than they do on any other platform.
 Users are on the site to keep up-to-date about what’s going on, which is why celebrities and musicians do so well.
 In fact, so many Twitter-ers are there to listen and learn that only 60% are actually actively posting!